ragnaros1337/laravel9vue3/docs/eloquent-resources.md

     class UserCollection extends ResourceCollection
     {
         /**
-         * Ресурс, используемый при формировании коллекции.
+         * The resource that this resource collects.
          *
          * @var string
          */